 Nail cooling Professor Thomas, in a co-authored report showed that cooling the nail beds in iced water during chemotherapy reduces the severity of nail damage.
 Regularly wearing cold gloves and applying ice to your hands can be an uncomfortable and inconvenient experience, but research has shown that it is beneficial.
 Special cooling devices for hands and feet are available from the NHS.
 The practice hasn't been widely adopted within the confines of busy chemotherapy units as they cover the veins of the hands and prevent quick assessment of the patient's extremities.

-Shoes Wear comfortable, loose-fitting shoes to minimise trauma to your toenails.
+Shoes Choose comfortable, loose-fitting shoes with a wide toe box to reduce pressure and minimise trauma to your toenails.